matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 8. Hardware Malware Detectors: Further explore ways to leverage malware detection at the hardware level.

 The main idea that we can take away from this research is that while machine learning is a useful tool for cybersecurity, data-driven frameworks are vulnerable to exploitation, misdirection, and circumvention.
+**Transparency is a key requirement** for security experts to be able to trust and deploy these models.

+To further express the importance of this research, for the rest of this presentation, we would like to give the example of Ransomware 3.0.